learnyou/lysa/en/docs/style.md

 **Line length**

 Wrap lines to a reasonable limit, somewhere within 70-80 characters.
+I use 72, personally

 **Indentation**

 Indentation is 2 spaces, except in cases where other alignment makes more sense.
 Take, for example, bibliography entries:

 ```bibtex
 @book { lyah